ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 ```

 ## Boot Ubuntu
 Give the system a minute to reboot then find the IP address on your network and connect via ssh.
+Use “ping -c 2 ubuntu” to find the IP.

 {% include warning.html content="I could not immediately connect with SSH to one of my eight Raspberry Pis, even though I added the ssh file after it was flashed.
 If this happens to you, attach a monitor and keyboard, login, and reset the password.
 SSH should work after you reboot." %}